 Miami Harbor construction brought the entrance channel depth to 52 feet, and widened the outermost portion of the entrance channel to 800 feet.
 The project also widened portions of the inner channel and deepened it to 50 feet.
 In total, five different dredges removed more than five million cubic yards of rock, limestone and sand.

 “Dramatic statements were made about the effects of the dredging in Miami, specifically regarding sedimentation impacts to offshore resources.
 Contrary to these statements, sedimentation effects were anticipated and are expected to be of short-term duration with no long lasting effect on the ecosystem,” said Col. Jason A. Kirk, Jacksonville District commander.

 Planning for the Miami project began nearly 20 years ago and involved extensive research and collaboration with local, state and federal agencies, including public input, every step along the way.
 “With our partners, we’ll continue to monitor the health of adjacent resources.
 Additional restorative and mitigative efforts will be performed should any effects prove permanent instead of short term.
 We remain committed to continuing our close collaboration with local, state, and federal agencies to ensure there is a proper assessment and mitigation of impacts,” Kirk said.

 Already completed mitigation features of the project include the creation of 17 acres of new seagrass beds and more than 11 acres of new artificial reef with thousands of coral relocations.
-Long term monitoring and collaboration with environmental agencies will continue for the next several years.
+Long term monitoring and collaboration with environmental agencies continues.